nitromove/project/README.md

 2. Run 'vagrant up' to start and provision the VMs.
 3. You can customize the LAMP stack further by modifying the script.sh script to suit your specific application requirements, such as database setup or web server configuration adjustments.

+**File structure**
+Every code file within the project has a distinct role, working in unison to facilitate automated provisioning, deploy the LAMP stack, and validate the environment.

 **Vagrant file**

 This is the configuration file for Vagrant, a tool for building and managing virtualized development environments.
 The Vagrantfile defines the virtual machines (VMs) you want to create and configure, specifying things like the base box (in your case, Ubuntu-based), network settings, and provisioning scripts.
 It's the blueprint for VMs.